folio-org/stripes/doc/new-development-setup.md

 ### Install the Stripes CLI

 The Stripes CLI, among its other benefits, manages Stripes aliases.
-These take the place of Yarn links, poviding a much more stable and predictable devleopment environment.
+These take the place of Yarn links, providing a much more stable and predictable development environment.
 To make the Stripes CLI `stripescli` available:

 ```
 $ cd stripes-cli